searls/searls.github.com/content/posts/gaming-with-a-mac-plus-egpu.md

 ## How to get started

 I pieced this all together from dozens of forum posts, guides, and build data from the small-but-dedicated community at [eGPU.io](https://egpu.io).
-Because the very-newest Macs, eGPU enclosures, and operating system releases have made things much easier as of late, that much of the content in the most popular guides is no longer relevant.
+Because the very-newest Macs, eGPU enclosures, and operating system releases have made things much easier as of late, much of the content in the most popular guides is no longer relevant.
 Therefore, I will try to document here a stripped-down walkthrough that starts fresh with the latest operating systems and hardware components.

 **Hardware:**